Why Do We Wear Tilak, Pottu On The Forehead

 1. Our body emits energy in the form of electromagnetic waves and especially the forehead and the subtle spot between the eyebrows.

-2. The Tilak cools the forehead, protects us and prevents the loss of energy.
-Even sometimes we used to apply sandal wood paste on entire forehead to keep forehead cool.
+2. The Tilak cools the forehead, protects us, and prevents the loss of energy.
+Even sometimes we used to apply sandalwood paste on the entire forehead to keep the forehead cool.

-3. In kumkum (vermilion), mercuric sulfide is the main compound and it reduces the stress and fatigue.
+3. In kumkum (vermilion), mercuric sulfide is the main compound and it reduces stress and fatigue.

-4. In turmeric, It has 18 nutrients of the soil and the important being iron, hence when applied on the forehead it regulates your body aura and eliminates the negative energy and promotes the good health.
+4. In turmeric, has 18 nutrients of the soil and the important being iron, hence when applied on the forehead it regulates your body’s aura and eliminates the negative energy, and promotes good health.

-5. Bhasma is calcinated , it protects body from free radical damage.
+5. Bhasma is calcinated , it protects the body from free radical damage.